Learning Module

 LESSON SIX

-Non Retributivist Justifications of Punishment
+Non-Retributivist Justifications of Punishment

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-- Distinguish consent-based justifications from social engineering-based justifications of punishment
+- Distinguish consent-based justifications from social engineering–based justifications of punishment.

-- Identify limitations in the effort to justify punishment on contractualist grounds
+- Identify limitations in the effort to justify punishment on contractualist grounds.

-- Use your understanding of several major challenges to social engineering justifications of punishment to criticize a concrete criminal law proposal
+- Use your understanding of several major challenges to social engineering justifications of punishment to criticize a concrete criminal law proposal.

 Watch